farzadghanei/mute/README.rst

     env MUTE_STDOUT_PATTERN=".*OK.*" mute bash -c "echo 'warning but OK so muted'; exit 1"

-`mute` accepts a command with optional arguments to run. `mute` itself has no arguments and can be configured with a file (in `TOML <https://github.com/toml-lang/toml>`_), and environment variables.

-Configuration is validated before running the program.
+`mute` accepts a command with optional arguments to run. `mute` itself has no arguments but can be configured with a file (in `TOML <https://github.com/toml-lang/toml>`_), and environment variables.
+The configuration is validated before running the program.

 The exit code of `mute` is the exit code of the command it runs.
 However `mute` exits with 127 (`mute.ExitErrExec`) when failed to execute the commnad,